Translated by Jay Issei Karslake

 When leaving Japan, customs will take your purchase record seal and you can take your tax-free goods home with you.

 Please note, you will have to fill out paperwork each time you purchase something duty-free, and please note that procedures vary by store.
 At some places, the duty-free sign-up is done at a counter before you make your payment.

 Sometimes, however, you will need to pay full price at the register first and then go to a duty-free counter or center within the shop to have the tax amount returned to you.

 There are many Japanese duty-free shops located in airports and major metropolises, like Tokyo, Osaka, and Kyoto.
 In addition, most shopping centers, department stores, and major clothing stores have duty-free counters inside.
 These include but are not limited to retailers like Don Quijote, UNIQLO, and Tokyu Hands.

-Take advantage of the red mark shown above, issued by the Japan Tourism Agency to find duty free shops in Japan.
-For more information on duty free shop locations nationwide and how to sign up for duty free, please take a look at the Japan Tourism Agency Site.
+Look for the red mark shown above, issued by the Japan Tourism Agency, to find duty free shops in Japan.
+For more information on duty-free shop locations nationwide and how to sign up for duty-free, please take a look at the Japan Tourism Agency Site.

 When traveling abroad it is fun to explore local goods and get souvenirs.
 Why not get the most out of your money by shopping at duty free stores in Japan?